framefork/typed-ids/README.md

 This pattern is supported for both `ObjectUuid` and `ObjectBigIntId`.

-### Supported random application-generated identifiers generation strategies
+### Supported random identifier generation strategies

 This library supports several libraries for generating the IDs in the JVM but does not pull them in, instead it expects you to pick one and add it yourself.